ompandey07/Bio/README.md

 💡 My skills include:

-Web Development: HTML, CSS, JavaScript, React, Node.js, Django VPN Management: Ensuring secure and efficient network connections Database Management: Proficient in SQL and database design (DBMS) 🚀 Always eager to learn and adapt to new technologies, I am currently exploring innovative ways to integrate emerging trends into my projects.
+Web Development: HTML, CSS, JavaScript, Django
+VPN Management: Ensuring secure and efficient network connections Database Management: Proficient in SQL and database design (DBMS) 🚀 Always eager to learn and adapt to new technologies, I am currently exploring innovative ways to integrate emerging trends into my projects.
 I believe in the power of continuous learning and staying ahead in the ever-evolving tech landscape.